microsoft/CosmosDB_Multi-Tenant/README.md

 ### Right strategy to load availability data
 **Requirement**:

-* Support the end user search by date, location and inventory type (Rental Car & Hotel Room Type) with low latency
+* Support the end user search by date, location and inventory type (Rental Car & Hotel Room Type) with low latency - **Reah Heavy operation.**
-- Reah Heavy operation.
-* Customer support team from each business should be able to search for availability to help with reservations - read the data based on their business location.
+* Customer support team from each business should be able to search for availability to help with reservations - **read data based on the business location.**
-* Customer manager should be able to load the availability data every month - Write heavy operation.
+* Customer manager should be able to load the availability data every month - **Write heavy operation.**

 Consider the option of loading the rental car and hotel room data with inventory type as the parition key.
 Another option is to load the data per business location using business location id.